judiemosinabre/judiemosinabre/README.md

 - 👩‍💻 i’m @j-archives
 - 🧠 as of now i'm learning java!
 - 🌱 still new to coding and I am commited to improving my knowledge and skills
-- 📓 i secretly like cars & books
+- 📓 obsessed with notion

 <br>